Cheapest electricity in Melbourne, VIC

 How do we calculate the cheapest electricity and gas plans in Melbourne, VIC

-Our journey automatically calculates the annual estimated cost of each Melbourne electricity and gas plan in our database, incorporating the following factors in real-time:
+Our rates table (near the top of the page) automatically calculates the annual estimated price of each Melbourne electricity and gas plan in our database, incorporating the following factors in real-time:

 - Usage rates: How much you pay (in c) for every unit of electricity (kWh) or gas (megajoule or MJ) used.